• Undergraduate

 • stimulate the idea of lifelong learning.

-You can expect regular contact with employers and career advisors, as an integral part of taught modules and extracurricular activities.
+You can expect regular contact with employers and career advisers, as an integral part of taught modules and extracurricular activities.
 We offer an inclusive and diverse learning environment that makes use of a variety of teaching and learning methods, and encourages teamwork.

 Foundation year